 The submarine carries 20 RSM-52 intercontinental three-stage solid propellant ballistic missiles capable of holding 100kt of nuclear warheads each.
 It is also equipped with six 533mm (21in) torpedo tubes and type 53 torpedoes.

-The submarine carries 16 missiles and 45t Bulava submarine launched ballistic missile (SLBM).
+The submarine carries 16 missiles and 45t Bulava submarine-launched ballistic missile (SLBM).
 The armoury also includes six multiple independently targetable re-entry vehicle warheads, six 533mm torpedo tubes and RPK-2 Viyuga cruise missiles.

-The Ohio Class submarine is the third biggest in the world.
+The Ohio Class submarine is the fourth biggest in the world.
 The US Navy operates 18 Ohio class nuclear-powered submarines, which are the biggest submarines ever built for the US.
 Each sub has a submerged displacement of 18,750t.

 The submarine is capable of carrying 24 Trident missiles.
 The armament also includes four 53cm Mark 48 torpedo tubes.